freeCodeCamp/how-to-contribute-to-open-source/README.md

 - ["How to Contribute to an Open Source Project on GitHub" by Egghead.io](https://egghead.io/courses/how-to-contribute-to-an-open-source-project-on-github) - A step-by-step video guide of how to start contributing to Open Source projects on GitHub.
 - [Contributing to Open Source: A Live Walkthrough from Beginning to End](https://medium.com/@kevinjin/contributing-to-open-source-walkthrough-part-0-b3dc43e6b720) - This walkthrough of an open source contribution covers everything from picking a suitable project, working on an issue, to getting the PR merged in.
 - ["How to Contribute to Open Source Project by" Sarah Drasner](https://css-tricks.com/how-to-contribute-to-an-open-source-project/) - They are focusing on the nitty-gritty of contributing a pull request (PR) to someone else’s project on GitHub.
-- ["Here is a great tutorial for creating your first pull request by" Roshan Jossey](https://github.com/Roshanjossey/first-contributions) -This project aims at providing guidance & simplifying the way beginners make their first contribution.

 ## Direct GitHub searches
 Search links that point directly to suitable issues to contribute to on GitHub.